 Zavon Billups ‘18 will receive the prestigious St. Ignatius Loyola Medal for “exemplifying the true spirit of a Jesuit education” through his high academic standards and substantial involvement in community service.
 In the words of one nominator, "Zavon is an outstanding scholar, activist, and fierce advocate for social justice.
 In the 'true spirit of a Jesuit education,' he has grown and developed as a student; he has also immersed himself in every aspect of student life.
 His impact inside and outside the classroom on this campus is unquestioned."
 Among his many accomplishments, Billups, a double major in politics and philosophy, is the founder and president of the Black Student Union, president of Common Ground, and is also a resident assistant, a mentor for Upward Bound, a class of 2018 senator, and a member of Model UN.
 He is on the Dean’s List, and is a recipient of the Martin Luther King Ripple of Hope Scholarship and the Christopher B. Love Academic Achievement Award.
 He also volunteered for the immersion service trip to Tanzania, and the Simply Smiles Reservation service trip.

 The William J. Kramer ’60 Humanitarian Award will be awarded to Camille Giacovas ‘18 for her “commitment to volunteerism and service to an external community activity that best exemplifies the Ignatian tradition of being men and women for and with others.”
-As a student at Fairfield, Giacovas founded the Recycle for Refugees program and was a mentoring director at the Connecticut Institute for Refugees & Immigrants.
+As a student at Fairfield, Giacovas founded the Recycle for Refugees program with the Center for Faith and Public Life and the Office of Residence Life and was a mentoring director at the Connecticut Institute for Refugees & Immigrants.
 She also is a writer for HerCampus and was editor-in-chief of Volume II, Issue II of The Undergraduate Journal of Global Citizenship.
 She is a member of Phi Beta Kappa, Alpha Mu Gamma and Dean’s List, and was named the Newman Civic Fellow and Humanities Institute Fellow during her time here at Fairfield.

 Three students will receive the Student Achievement Award for their dedication and enhancement of a University program.